How to Show Grand Total with Secondary Axis in Pivot Chart

 Conclusion

-To sum it up, the issue of how we can add Pivot Chart Grand Total in the Secondary axis in 2 separate ways.
+To sum it up, the issue of how we can add Pivot Chart Grand Total in the secondary axis in 2 separate ways.
 For this problem, a macro-enabled workbook is available to download where you can practice these methods.

 Feel free to ask any questions or feedback through the comment section.
-Any suggestion for the betterment of the Exceldemy community will be highly appreciable.
+Any suggestion for the betterment of our community will be highly appreciated.

 Related Articles